Catholic Campaign for Human Development

 To learn more about the activity of CCHD and for more information about relieving poverty in America please visit the Catholic Campaign for Human Development national website.

-The National Needs Collection (Nov 22-23) includes collection for CCHD.
+The National Needs Collection (usually taken up in November) includes collection for CCHD.
 Thank you for your generosity!